petergeneric/thief-dark-project-controller-mod/README.md

 Configuration
 -------------

 Use *MODS/gamepad/GamepadConfig.exe* to adjust deadzone, sensitivity, customise button bindings, and more.
-You can also manually add your own gamepad.ini in the game's folder and customise it.
+Key configuration options are available in-game.
+Click on the Settings button in the in-game radial.

 When adjusting look sensitivity, I find it best to keep the game's Mouse Sensitivity reasonably low and increase the mod's sensitivity - this will provide smoother motion at slow speeds (due to how passing mouse inputs to games works).
 Alternatively, enable high dpi mouse settings for the game per the [Install Guide](INSTALLING.md#recommended-high-dpi-mouse-settings).